sharadcodes/runcpp/README.md

 # runcpp
-A batch file for which can be used for running C++ and C programs directly from the NOTEPAD ++ or the Command Prompt in Windows.
+A batch file for which can be used for running C, C++ and Python programs directly from the NOTEPAD ++ or the Command Prompt in Windows.

 ## BEFOR USE
 * Save the file in the `C:\` directory and then add the path to the environment variable of your pc.